Ashta Nayika: Proshitabhartrika

-Proshitabhartruka ("one with a sojourning husband") or Proshitapatika (as named by Keshavadasa) is the woman whose husband has gone away from her for some business and does not return on the appointed day.
+Proshitabhartrika ("one with a sojourning husband") or Proshitapatika (as named by Keshavadasa) is the woman whose husband has gone away from her for some business and does not return on the appointed day.
 She is depicted seated mourning, surrounded by her maids, but refusing to be consoled.

 The Ragavibodha describes the raginis Dhanashri and Kamodi as Proshitabhartrukas.

 Abhisarika

 Abhisarika ("one who moves") is a heroine, who sets aside her modesty and moves out of her home to secretly meet her lover.
 She is depicted at the door of her house and on her way to the tryst, defying all kinds of difficulties like the storm, snakes and dangers of the forest.
 In art, Abhisarika is portrayed often in hurry towards her destination.

 The raginis Bahuli and Saurashtri are described having the traits of the daring Abhisarika.